solana-foundation/developer-content/content/courses/mint-extensions/close-mint.md

 objectives:
   - Create a mint that is closable
   - Describe all of the prerequisites needed to close a mint
-description:
-  "Use the 'close mint' Token Extension to create a mint that be closed once the tokens are burnt."
+description: "Create a mint that can be closed once the tokens are burnt."
 ---

 ## Summary